jjmedinaariza/modelling_book/docs/04-carpentry.md

 For more details in how to recode factors and other potential scenarios you may want to read [this paper](https://peerj.com/preprints/3163/) by Amelia McNamara and Nicholas Horton.

-##Understanding missing data
+## Understanding missing data

-As we have already seen you will have participants that do not provide you with valid answers for the questions in the survey.
+As we have already seen, you will have participants that do not provide you with valid answers for the questions in the survey.
 In general in any kind of data set you work with, whether it comes from surveys or not, you will have cases for which you won't have valid information for particular variables in your dataframe.
 Missing data is common.

 Let's look at the *politics* variable.